 The Juris Doctor is the basic law degree.
-To obtain the degree, a student must satisfactorily complete 88 units, be in full-time attendance for six semesters and attempt all required courses.
+To obtain the degree, a student must satisfactorily complete 88 units, be in full-time attendance for six semesters and complete all required courses.
 Several options are available through which students may, with appropriate permission, take courses outside the law school.
 Except with special permission, however, each student (including a dual degree student) must successfully complete at least 35 units beyond the first year curriculum, in law courses, taken at this law school, and graded in the normal manner.
 Each student must also complete a minimum of 64 of the required 88 units by attendance in regularly scheduled class sessions at the law school.

-A law student is expected to devote the major portion of his or her time to law studies: any outside employment must therefore be restricted.
-In compliance with ABA accreditation standards, first-year students are strongly discouraged from holding part-time jobs, and second and third-year students may not hold outside employment requiring more than 20 hours of work per week.
+A law student is expected to devote the major portion of his or her time to law studies; any outside employment must therefore be restricted.
+First-year students are not permitted to hold jobs, and second- and third-year students may not hold outside employment requiring more than 20 hours of work per week.